-- 1. Donald Kettl asserted recently that the level of interdependence in governance has "radically changed the jobs of public administrators, who must now not only manage the functions of their own agencies but must also build critical linkages with others."
-What types of policy making and service delivery arrangements do governments use that are based in such "critical linkages?"
-To what extent can public management scholars and practitioners usefully borrow from research done on bureaucratic organizations, and to what extent should the field of public management move away from bureaucracy as its defining structure and concentrate on research done on multi-organizational structures?
-Which approaches to research do you think would be least and most effective for contemporary scholars in identifying and explaining differences between the two contexts? - 2.
+- Some scholars believe that because the field of public management draws upon the knowledge and methods of a variety of disciplines, that it has long suffered from an "identity crisis."
+What do you regard as the nature of the study of public management, and what implications does this have for the way that the field should advance, both in terms of theory and in terms of methodology?
+Compare your position to that of other public management scholars.
+Finally, what do you regard as the three major emerging topics in the field?
+Explain why these topics appear to gain traction. - 2.
 One of the ways scholars seek to distinguish the theory and practice of public management from management in business or other sectors is that "public" management is practiced in a democratic context.
 Democracy is presumably one of the reasons, perhaps the primary reason, why we differentiate public management from other varieties of management.
 Dwight Waldo, for example, was one of the first to acknowledge the centrality of public bureaucracy to democratic theory.
 In an article published in 1952, Waldo argued, "If administration is indeed 'the core of modem government,' then a theory of democracy in the twentieth century must embrace administration."
 Over the years, how have theories of public management incorporated the institutional realities of their democratic context?
 Identify and critically assess efforts by public management scholars to accommodate or reconcile public management theory with democratic theory and institutions.
 In what ways, if any, is public management theory different from generic management theory because of the democratic context in which public managers and organizations operate?